aftershavetf2/TF2Monitor/README.md

   - Steam account creating time
   - Player's public avatar picture - Buttons with links to popular sites such as SteamHistory.net and SteamCommunity.com for each player
   - Number of TF2 hours
-  - VAC bans
+  - VAC and Game bans
   - Steam friends list
   - SourceBans reputation information

 - Get the chat in TF2 translated into English

-- View kill feed with critical hit indicators

 - Mark players with flags (Cheater, Bot, Suspicious, etc.) and save them to `playerlist.json`

 - Automatically votekick cheaters and bots (configurable in settings)

-- Window position and size are automatically saved and restored between sessions

 Players marked are saved in playerlist.json.
 The format is based on TF2BD file format but only the SteamID -> flags section are used, and flags for Cool(one-way soft-friendship) and Bot are added.